mattarderne/clearmycal/README.md

 The `.12h.py` indicates to the xbar app how often to run the code.

 ## Todo
 1. Compare different types of weather instead of just temperature.
-[Asking here](https://github.com/nrkno/yr-weather-symbols/issues/21#issuecomment-740599546) but might need to just make a best get
+[Asking here](https://github.com/nrkno/yr-weather-symbols/issues/21#issuecomment-740599546) but might need to just make a best guess.
+Also see [open-meteo](https://open-meteo.com/en/docs#api-documentation) WMO Weather interpretation codes (WW)
 1. number of days to look ahead in the forecast for alerts
 1. median/mean for the alert
 1. icons or text